ec500-software-engineering/case-study-JiaruiJin/README.md

 mainly contains some packaged functional modules like UIMangeger, Fresco, OkHttp and so on.
 The core .jar package is **react-native.jar** which packages plenty of interfaces of upper layer like Module, Registy, bridge and something else.
 ### C++ Layer
 mainly in charge of the connection between Java and JavaScript as well as running JavaScript code. **JavaScriptCore** is pachaged in this layer which is used to process JS.
 Based on JavaScriptCore, developers can use **ES6** flexibly. **Bridge** contains the core ports for the communication between Java and JS.
+### JavaScript Layer
+provides various components and toolboxes for developers to use.
+One this layer, components and module are built on virtual DOM which is written in JS.
+By using different Renger Engine, we can develope the UI on different platforms.

 ## Analyze two defects in the project
 ## Making a demonstration application of the system, your own application showing how the software is used